 - Optionally, to add a subtitle, select Add subtitle + and then enter the Subtitle.

 - In the Body box, enter your notification content.
 Body is the only content that is mandatory for all platforms.

 - If you want to include an image, under Image, upload your image file or select URL to enter the image link.

 If you customize the URL with a custom property that references user-specific content (for example, a user’s profile photo or flight destination image), to specify a fallback image that displays if a user does not have a value for the referenced property, select Image URL fallback.
 Upload the fallback image or select URL to enter the fallback image link.

-- Under On engage, select the action you want to take if a customer engages with the notification.
+- Under On engage, select the action you want to take if a customer engages with the notification on Mobile.